bwsd0/blog/content/about/index.md

 ---
-title: "Barry Wasdell (bwsd0, bwsd)"
+title: "About"
 lastmod: 2019-06-09T08:03:16+02:00
-summary: About
+summary: "About page for Barry Wasdell"
+description: "About page for Barry Wasdell"
 ---

 I am a programmer living in Cape Town, South Africa.